JustinWangma/PEAAII-Sample-Site/README.md

 # PEAAII-Sample-Site
-This is a sample site created for an assignment
+This is a sample site created for an ssignment